 Richard Herring has enjoyed phenomenal success as a writer and performer and is an innovator in the world of podcasts.
-In 2016 he will be touring his new show Happy Now?, which will also be released on DVD.
-He premièred the show as part of a season of shows at the Leicester Square Theatre which saw him revive each of his eleven consecutive stand-up shows for just one night only before debuting a brand new hour on the final night.
+In 2017 and 2018 he will be touring his new show Oh Frig, I’m Fifty! which will also be released on DVD.

 Richard’s has appeared as a guest on shows including Alan Davies’ As Yet Untitled (Dave), Pointless – Celebrities (BBC One), Argumental (Dave), Set List (Sky Atlantic), Have I Got News For You (BBC One) and Never Mind the Buzzcocks (BBC2).
 He also wrote and performed two series of Richard Herring’s Objective for BBC Radio 4.